-The future development of Central Precinct will increase bus trips through the precinct.
+The future development of Central Precinct will increase bus trips through the Precinct.
 Based on the trip generation assessment, the future development of Central Precinct would add 1,030 additional bus trips to the network during the morning peak hour, and 1,160 additional trips during the evening peak hour.

-Table 5-16 provides a summary of bus trips within the study area in the 2036 AM and PM peak hours.
+Table 5-25 provides a summary of bus trips within the study area in the 2036 AM and PM peak hours.
+Table 5-24 provides a comparison of the 2036 AM peak hour demand for bus services across the 12 bus stands within the study area and the expected capacity.